Fire & Fuels

 The U.S. Forest Service is one of three protecting agencies in Alaska providing wildfire suppression services to jurisdictional agencies within their area of operation.

-Fire, Fuels & Aviation staff works with National Forest System Management and State and Private Forestry programs in the Alaska Region.
+Fire, Fuels & Aviation staff works with National Forest System Management and State, Private, and Tribal Forestry programs in the Alaska Region.
 These programs emphasize public safety, public health, employee safety and employee health through risk identification and risk management.

 Fire management planning, preparedness, suppression operations, prescribed fire and related activities are coordinated on an interagency basis with the full involvement of various federal, state and local government cooperators.